IN CONVERSATION

 Yes, scaling up the number of strings allows for broader compositional possibilities.
 Minoru Miki, a composer, and Keiko Nosaka, a koto player, invented the 21-string koto in 1969, as he wanted to have a more expansive musical scale.
 I play the 13-string and 21-string koto (also the 17-string koto), with my preference being the latter.

-Why do you constantly adjust the bridges?
+Why do you constantly adjust the bridges during your concert?

 Even though I have a 21-string koto, I have to create music with a limited number of strings, so I have to adjust the tuning by moving the bridges.